Why do Offices and Communities need trained Breastfeeding Champions?

 - Breastfeeding education handouts.

-- Copies of the powerpoint lectures.
+- Copies of the PowerPoint lectures.

 - The Outpatient Breastfeeding Champion Curriculum Book written by IABLE.